Challenge: Extremely tight completion schedule

-As with most construction projects, there were unforeseen conditions—specifically, Lou’s team did not originally plan to replace the structural deck in the original 12-week timeframe.
-However, as the plan was clearly defined and communicated, the additional work was performed with minimal impact.
+As with most construction projects, there were unforeseen conditions—specifically, our team did not originally plan to replace the structural deck in the original 12-week timeframe.
+However, as the need became clear, a plan was clearly defined and communicated, the additional work was performed with minimal impact.

 Lou’s years of experience and can-do training allowed him and his team to calmly and methodically manage the project to completion within the 12-week deadline.
 He jokes that he fulfilled his commitment to fill the pool on schedule, “even though the water was green and needed to be treated.”

 Columbia University was impressed by Lou’s ability to overcome obstacles and finish the project on-time.

 Little did he realize at the time that this project would define Lou as one of the premier pool contractors in the NYC area.
 He was subsequently hired for several pool restoration projects including the YMCA of Prospect Park and the YMCA of Jamaica (North Brooklyn).